OfficeDev/Microsoft-Teams-Samples/samples/app-link-unfurling-in-share-to-teams/nodejs/README.md

 ---
 page_type: sample
-description: This sample demos the feature of link unfurling for share to teams.
+description: This sample demonstrates how to implement link unfurling in Share to Teams for seamless sharing of site content directly to individual contacts or groups on Teams.
 products:
 - office-teams
 - office